 2015–2016 Outlook: Low for Long

 We forecast under Low for Long assumptions that global growth remains weak and inflation rates low.
 The Bank of Japan maintains its asset purchase program throughout the two-year forecast horizon.
-The ECB maintains its own program.
-The Bank of England (BoE) and the Fed start normalizing rates in the second half of 2015 but do so only slowly, stabilizing at rates above zero but abnormally low for an expansionary period for the entire two years.
+The ECB extends and maintains its own program.
+The Bank of England (BoE) and the Fed start normalizing rates in the second half of 2015 but do so only slowly, reaching rates above zero but abnormally low for an expansionary period for the entire two years.
 The Bank of Mexico raises rates in the second half of 2015 also, to 4.0%.

 All this easy money keeps the bull market running by forcing investors to reach for yield.